 Updated Date: December 19, 2020

-Patients who are infected with SARS COV-2 and who have higher levels of virus in their respiratory tracts and oropharynx are the most infectious (Bullard et al).
-Patients who have higher levels of virus in their respiratory tracts and oropharynx are most infectious, irrespective of symptom status.
-Symptom status does not seem to correlate predictably with viral load (Walsh et al; Lee S. et al; Zou L et al).
+Patients who are infected with SARS COV-2 and who have higher levels of virus in their respiratory tracts and oropharynx are the most infectious, regardless of their level of symptoms (Bullard et al).
+Symptom status does not seem to correlate predictably with viral load (Walsh et al; Lee et al; Zou L et al).

 Asymptomatic, minimally symptomatic (paucisymptomatic), and pre-symptomatic patients can all transmit the virus (Bai et al; Rothe et al; Furukawa et al), though presence of symptoms is probably associated with increased frequency of transmission.
+Though it is hard to estimate the prevalence of asymptomatic cases due to testing bias and few population-level studies, one metanalysis found that asymptomatic patients represented 17% or cases, and were 42% less likely to transmit than symptomatic cases (Byambasuren et al).
 In one study in Beijing, face masks worn by family members of pre-symptomatic COVID-19 patients were shown to be 79% effective (OR = 0.21) at reducing transmission, suggesting that presymptomatic transmission is an important mode of transmission and that masks can be effective at preventing it (Wang et al).

 We do not yet know how all available and pending vaccines will perform with respect to asymptomatic infection.
 This is an evolving area of research, but the data suggests that being vaccinated does NOT preclude asymptomatic infection or transmission from one person to another, and therefore most global agencies recommend that people who have been vaccinated continue transmission reduction measures like masks and distancing (CDC).

 Literature Review: University of Washington Literature Report (Transmission)